Last Updated on

 It is a good idea to ask locals what kind of bait to use and what type of fish is biting.

 Practice is always the best key to become a professional.
 Follow our beginner's guide that will help you while you are on the water.
-Don’t forget to enjoy!
+Don’t forget to enjoy the process!